Left click not working on mouse? Don’t worry – it’s often not hard to fix at all…

 - Type sfc /scannow and press Enter.

-A corrupted/missing/outdated mouse driver is one of the common causes of your left-mouse-click-not-working problem.
-So you should update your mouse driver to see if it gets fixed.
+This problem may occur if you are using the wrong mouse driver or it’s out of date.
+So you should update your mouse driver to see if it fixes the problem.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.